 If you need general information, we can be contacted by email on email@example.com or phone (08) 9381 7793.
 Please consider how urgently you require information.
 If you can wait until your next appointment or have already called regarding the same issue, please refrain from calling as we will be running a busy clinic or dealing with emergency situations.
 We attempt to reply to emails within 24 business hours.

 • Kath or Jocelyn are available all day Monday, Tuesday and Thursday and on Friday mornings.
 If at all possible, please only call for help and advice at these times unless it is an emergency.

 • For general ailments, please consider speaking to your GP so that your Oncologist can focus on your cancer treatment.

 • We frequently receive telephone calls for non-urgent prescriptions.
 Although we will endeavour to attend to these requests promptly, they do actually require a significant amount of time for the doctor (eg. calling Medicare and waiting up to 15 minutes for authority scripts) and therefore will incur a fee of $20 and may require up to ONE week to complete.

 • Another common phone request we receive is for completion of insurance forms, letters etc. Again, we will endeavour to complete these forms as soon as possible, but please understand they will not take priority over acute patient care, and may take over a week to complete.

 • And finally, we also REGULARLY receive calls from multiple family members of patients who perhaps have not been as actively involved with their loved ones as others until very recently and feel ‘left out’ of any treatment decisions/discussions for their mum/dad etc. If various family members are involved in your care, it is useful to nominate one ‘spokesperson’ to be involved in communication with the Doctor and then dispersing information to other members.
-This minimises communication breakdown or confusion.
+Also setting up a group messaging chat between all close family members or carers can be very useful for sharing information uniformly .
+This minimises communication breakdown or any confusion.